 “If you’re cleaning at home in a confined area, like an unventilated bathroom, you can actually end up getting 2-butoxyethanol in the air at levels that are higher than workplace safety standards,” she warned.

 Have you ever considered the chemicals in the beauty products you use everyday?
 According to Dr. Mercola, hair sprays, shampoos, perfumes and deodorants are also high in phthalates, which are used to bind the color and fragrance in these beauty products.
 Unfortunately, these chemicals are quickly absorbed into your system when applied to the skin and can lead to all of the same issues stated above.

 To reduce your exposure to toxic chemicals, we strongly suggest rummaging through your cupboards and eliminating the products that contain hazardous ingredients.
 Take a trip to the local health store and replace those products with non-toxic, organic solutions that are free of chemicals, abrasive solvents and volatile organic compounds.
 Or, you can create your own common cleaning products by using natural ingredients like vinegar, baking soda and essential oils.

 Additionally, you should take precautionary measures, as some of the chemicals may still be in your system.
-Our 7 Day Summer Detox Kit is the perfect solution, as it can detoxify you from head to toe and nourish your system simultaneously.
 Get rid of those harmful, toxic products and then purify, nourish and re-energize your body.